PhilipYip1988/python-tutorials/004_python_fundamental_datatypes/readme.md

 ![img_009](./images/img_009.png)

-Now tha this object name is assigned, the top cell can be rerun.
+Now that this object name is assigned, the top cell can be rerun.

 ![img_010](./images/img_010.png)